Blueberry Protein Muffins Recipe

 This post may contain affiliate links.

 Cottage cheese is having a moment.
-My kids have always loved cottage cheese but to be honest, it’s not usually my favorite.
-However… the idea of adding it to muffins and boosting it with some added protein, I’m here for it!
+My kids have always loved cottage cheese, but to be honest, it’s not usually my favorite.
+However… the idea of adding it to muffins for a boost of protein, I’m on board!

-On our sister site, Joyfully Mad, we have tons of muffin recipes, but when I thought about creating something for this site, I wanted to make sure it had more oomph to it than a classic muffin recipe.
+On my sister site, Joyfully Mad, there are tons of muffin recipes, but for this site, I wanted to make sure it had more oomph than a classic muffin recipe.

-It turns out when you add cottage cheese into the base of a muffin recipe, you get a boost of flavor, moisture, AND protein without even tasting the cottage cheese at all 😉
+It turns out when you add cottage cheese into the base of a muffin, you get a boost of flavor, moisture, AND protein without even tasting the cottage cheese at all 😉

 Why You’ll Love These Muffins